svalio/atlassian-connect-express-encryption/README.md

 ### Setting up a development environment

 At this point, you're all set to run your add-on, but you still need the target application (i.e., JIRA or Confluence) for your add-on.
 You have a few options:

 1. You can do all your development work locally using the [Atlassian SDK](https://marketplace.atlassian.com/search?q=%22atlassian+plugin+sdk%22).
-You can start a local instance of JIRA or Confluence using the [commands discussed here](https://developer.atlassian.com/display/AC/Hello+World#HelloWorld-StartingwiththeSDK).
+You can start a local instance of JIRA or Confluence by reading the [guide to developing locally](https://developer.atlassian.com/static/connect/docs/developing/developing-locally.html).
-2. Install the add-on in an Atlassian OnDemand instance.
-See [instructions in the Atlassian Connect doc](https://developer.atlassian.com/display/AC/Hello+World#HelloWorld-Registertheadd-on) for more information.
+2. Install the add-on in [an Atlassian OnDemand instance](https://developer.atlassian.com/static/connect/docs/developing/installing-in-ondemand.html). for more information.

 ### Running your Add-on Server

 If you've chosen the first option and have a local running instance of JIRA or Confluence, you're all set.
 Now all you need to do to run your add-on inside your local JIRA or Confluence instance is:

     node app.js

 This will boot up your Express server on the default port of 3000 and do the following:

 * Register your add-on's `atlassian-connect.json` (at <http://localhost:3000/atlassian-connect.json>) with the host
 * Start watching for changes to your `atlassian-connect.json`.
 If the file is modified, `atlassian-connect-express` will re-register your add-on with the host.

 The created project already contains a sample atlassian-connect.json file which adds a "Hello World" general page to your local running JIRA or Confluence instance.
 To ensure that everything is working as expected, navigate to your local running instance and check that a "Hello World" link is present in the application's header and displays a "Hello World" page when clicked.

 ### The Dev Loop

 At this point, you can start building your add-on.
 Changes to views load automatically, however, if you make changes to any JavaScript, you need to restart Express.
 If you want your server to automatically restart when your JavaScript changes, consider using [nodemon](https://npmjs.org/package/nodemon) or the like.

 As you've noticed, `atlassian-connect-express` automatically registers your add-on with the target application when it's started.
 Another nice feature is that it automatically de-registers it at shutdown `<ctrl-c>`.

 ### Configuration

 The configuration for your add-on is done in two files:

 * `./config.json` -- This file contains the configuration for each runtime environment your plugin runs in.
 The file has comments to help you understand available settings.
 * `./atlassian-connect.json` -- This file is a manifest of all the extension points your add-on uses.
 To see all of the available extension point options, check out the modules sections of the [atlassian-connect documentation](https://developer.atlassian.com/static/connect/docs/).

 #### config.json